nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 ## Design

-**LisGenie GUI App** leverages on the help of a total 13 Java classes, viz. **Duke, Parser, Task, Tasklist, Todo, Deadline, Event, Launcher, DukeException, Storage** for the main app logic support and **Main, MainWindow, DialogBox** for the JavaFx GUI support, together with 2 auxiliary fxml files **DialogBox.fxml and MainWindows.fxml**.
-Judicious use of Java API LinkedHashset<Task>'s non-duplicates properties, preserved input data order and fast location traits, for Tasks storage, allows a single user good at the keyboard to make, enquire, delete or register bookings or current status of appointments online fast.
+**LisGenie GUI App** leverages on the help of a total 13 Java classes, viz. **Duke, Parser, Task, Tasklist, Todo, Deadline, Event, Launcher, DukeException, Storage** for the main app logic work and **Main, MainWindow, DialogBox** controller classes with JavaFx GUI support, together with 2 auxiliary fxml files **DialogBox.fxml and MainWindows.fxml** for the GUI code.
+Judicious use of Java API LinkedHashset<Task>'s no-duplicates properties, preserved input data order and fast location traits, for Tasks storage, allows a single user good at the keyboard to make, enquire, delete or register bookings or current status of appointments online fast.

-- LisGenie Chatbot GUI V3.1 App is an extension and GUI version of the CLI app **LisGenie ChatBot Task Manager 2.0**
+- LisGenie Chatbot GUI V3.1 App is a GUI extension version of the CLI app **LisGenie ChatBot Task Manager 2.0**
-- It allows for command short forms which were not available last time round
+- It allows for command short forms usage which were not available in the previous verson
-- The visual interface is designed for easy reading, and takes into considerations the computer-human interactions principles for a simple esthetic appeal of each essential visual component affording easy usage, so user will not find using the App intimidating or boring
+- The visual interface is designed for easy reading, and takes into considerations the computer-human interactions principles for a simple esthetic appeal of each essential visual component affording easy usage, so user will not find using the App intimidating, confusing or boring

 ## Implementation